 Organizations that are making the move to virtualize their environment should look beyond the initial processes and start planning for the automated self-service that virtualization enables.
 It is this self-service model that will enable, and has enabled, continued cost savings beyond the initial virtualization process.
 To reap the full advantages of virtualized environments, IT leaders need to use end-to-end virtualized infrastructure to support fully automated and policy-based IT services.
 Then they will be able to deliver services based on their governance policies that meet specific organizational compliance regulations.

-To make the transformation to a self-service model easier, EMC has joined forces with the industry’s leading provider of IT infrastructure, VMware.
+To make the transformation to a self-service model easier, Dell has joined forces with the industry’s leading provider of IT infrastructure, VMware.
 Together, they’ve created a complete virtualization solution that accelerates deployment of private cloud, VxRail.
 VxRail enables customers to move toward a Software Defined Data Center (SDDC) and build a private cloud on VMware’s trusted Hyper-Converged Software (HCS) vSAN, which enable faster deployment, enhanced simplicity, greater choice, higher efficiency, and lower risk.
 More particularly, the VxRail solution enables: